New Castle, Pennsylvania: 20th century

 Despite recent economic challenges, the city continues to serve as the headquarters of Pyrotecnico Fireworks, the winner of the 2008 Gold Jupiter, awarded at the world's most prestigious fireworks venue: LaRonde in Montreal, Canada.
 The company was started by Constantino Vitale in Italy in 1889, who immigrated to New Castle in the 1920s, continuing his business there.
 Five generations of the Vitale family have transformed the company.
 In the 1990s the company's name was changed to Pyrotecnico and has grown to be a world leader in the industry.
 Also located in New Castle is Zambelli Fireworks, which was founded in New Castle.
 Zambelli Fireworks is one of the world's leading fireworks and pyrotechnics companies.
 These fireworks companies have been featured in venues such as presidential celebrations and Super Bowls.
 Pyrotecnico and Zambelli Fireworks have changed the face of the fireworks industry.
 This has gained the city the nickname of "Fireworks Capital of America".
 New Castle has recently opened Zambelli Plaza near the Cascade Center in 2007 in honor of the Zambelli family's accomplishments.

 In the 1930s, the city, along with most cities of America, suffered during the Great Depression.
 During this time, the federal government established the Works Progress Administration (WPA) and the Civilian Conservation Corps (CCC).
 These programs offered jobs to many displaced workers.
 Many of the stone walls built by the WPA and the CCC still stand as a reminder of the historic demise of the economy.
 In the 1940s, industry temporarily surged during wartime.

 In 1950, the population peaked at 48,834, but became part of the Rust Belt, with population dwindling to 28,334 by 1990.
 New Castle is the county seat of Lawrence County which has a population of approximately 91,000.

 In 1998, New Castle was a host city for the History Channel Great Race.
 Over 15,000 spectators gathered downtown for the festivities.
 The city celebrated its 200th birthday in 1998 with a downtown fireworks festival that attracted over 30,000 people.

 The Lawrence County Courthouse, North Hill Historic District, and Scottish Rite Cathedral are listed on the National Register of Historic Places.

 Geography

 New Castle is located in the center of Lawrence County at 40°58′50″N 80°20′40″W (40.997325, −80.344556), along the Shenango River at the mouth of Neshannock Creek.

 According to the U.S. Census Bureau, the city has a total area of 22.1 km2, of which 21.5 km2 are land and 0.6 km2, or 2.78%, are water.
 Via the Shenango River, the city is part of the Beaver River watershed, flowing south to the Ohio River.

+Climate

+According to the Köppen Climate Classification system, New Castle has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in New Castle was 105 F on July 23, 2011, while the coldest temperature recorded was -27 F on January 19, 1994.